buildpacks/docs/content/docs/features/bill-of-materials.md

 pack download-sbom your-image-name --remote
 ```

-The following is a sample directory structure for an `SBoM` layer downloaded to the local filesystem.
-The files are named in the following pattern `sbom.<FORMAT>.json`, where FORMAT can be one of the Structured-Bill-of-Material formats allowed by Cloud Native Buildpacks tooling: `cdx`, `spdx`, or `syft`.
-Buildpack authors may choose to generate `SBoM` for the entire buildpack, or individual layers designated by the buildpack.
+Cloud Native Buildpacks support `SBoM` metadata in [CycloneDX](https://cyclonedx.org/), [Syft](https://github.com/anchore/syft) or [Spdx](https://spdx.dev/) formats.
+The following example demonstrates `syft` format `SBoM` metadata to the local filesystem.
+The combined metadata from all of the `sbom.syft.json` files is the image `SBoM`.
+Where CycloneDX `SBoM` metadata is generated, the files are named `sbom.cdx.json`.
+Similarly, Spdx files are named `sbom.cdx.json`.

 ```bash
 .